mvysny/vok-orm/README.md

 ```
 (the `id` is nullable since it will be null until the category is actually created in the database).

-The `Category` class is just a simple data class, no hidden private fields added by runtime enhancements.
+The `Category` class is just a simple data class: there are no hidden private fields added by
+runtime enhancements, no hidden lazy loading - everything is pre-fetched upfront.
 Because of that,
-the class can be passed around the application freely, without the fear of failing with
+the class can be passed around the application freely as a DTO (data transfer object),
+without the fear of failing with
 `DetachedException` when accessing properties.
 Since `Entity` is `Serializable`, you can
 also store the entity into a session.